KoleHicok/sphinx-template/source/report/index.rst

 So why should you use React.js?
 There are a few major benefits.
 First, abstractions allow for a more modular design.
 You can create reusable UI components as a class.
 These classes then create components in your elements.
-In React.js, you can build your own abstractions, rather than having them predefined.
-With a modular design, repeated or similar components are easier to use within your site.
+You can build your own abstractions in React.js.
+With an abstracted and modular design, repeated or similar components are easier to use within your site.
 This allows more flexibility and control over the UI.
 It also eases the creation of repetitive UI elements